-1. Nuttall Oak
+1. Nuttall Oak (Quercus texana)

-“The Nuttall oak puts up well with the soggy wet soil we experience here in Houston,” he said.
+“The nuttall oak puts up well with the soggy, wet soil we experience here in Houston,” he said.
 “It’s not easy to find because the market doesn’t demand it.
-The Shumard oak is a red oak that’s popular here, but the Nuttall is a better choice because it’s so tolerant of our soggy clay soil.”
+The Shumard oak is a red oak that’s popular here, but the nuttall is a better choice because it’s so tolerant of our soggy, clay soil.”

-2. Drake Elm
+2. Drake Elm (Ulmus parvifolia)

 The best fast-growing and shade-providing tree you can plant in Houston is the drake elm, also known as the Chinese elm.
 While this beautiful tree is underutilized in neighborhoods, it is seen quite often in shopping strips.
-It’s distinguishing feature is bark, which flakes off in colors of gray and orange.
+Its distinguishing feature is its bark, which flakes off in colors of gray and orange.

 Skip Richter recommends this tree for several reasons.
 “It’s tolerant of crummy conditions, and it is really pretty,” he said.
 “The drake elm provides light shade and your grass around this tree has a better chance of survival.”

-3. Mandarin Orange
+3. Mandarin Orange (Citrus reticulata)